hemantranvir/db_explorer/ReadMe.md

 # DB Explorer
-- Project to connect to a database and inspect various metrics related to the table
+- Project to connect to a database and inspect various metrics for tables
 - It uses ReactJs in the frontend and Python FastAPI as the backend

 ## How to run